 Parking: The Revitalization Plan provides for parking that meets the County's Parking Code requirements.
 Although adequate parking is provided for in the overall plan via primarily by the 610-parking space deck, parking is not necessarily all located immediately adjacent to merchants as it was in the past.
-The reconfiguration of the Commercial Core to create a Festival Plaza as a gathering place, the need to provide emergency access turning radius's in the Dana Wharf area and other constraints necessitates that parking spaces be located slightly further away.
-The Dana Wharf area will continue to have a convenient drop-off location adjacent to restaurants and other locations and well as required ADA parking spaces.
-A Parking Management Plan is required as part of the Revitalization Plan project and the County has and will continue to involve merchants, city staff, marina operators and other interested parties in this effort.
+The reconfiguration of the Commercial Core to create a Festival Plaza as a gathering place, the need to provide emergency access turning radius's in the Dana Wharf area and other constraints necessitates that parking spaces be located slightly further away, but within reasonable walking distance.
+The Dana Wharf area will continue to have a convenient drop-off location and required ADA parking spaces.
+A Traffic Management Plan, which includes parking management, is required as part of the Revitalization Plan project and the County has and will continue to involve merchants, City staff, marina operators and other interested parties in this effort.

-Dry Stack Boat Storage Buildings: The visual impacts of the dry stack boat storage buildings will be mitigated in part by design features such as the incorporation of architectural elements, including skylights, dormers, and articulated building walls and roofline to soften the building's appearance.
+Dry Stack Boat Storage Buildings: The visual impacts of the dry stack boat storage buildings will be mitigated in part by design features such as the incorporation of architectural elements, including skylights, dormers, articulated building walls and roofline to soften the building's appearance and landscape screening.
 Other design elements include varied building and roof heights, sloping roofs that are broken into smaller segments with varied roof forms and directions, and cupolas.